 - Impoverishment and Asylum: Social Policy as Slow Violence.
-London: Routledge.
+Abingdon: Routledge.

-- Asylum After Empire: Colonial Legacies in the Politics of Asylum Seeking.
-Rowman and Littlefield International.
+- Asylum after Empire: Colonial Legacies in the Politics of Asylum Seeking.
+London: Rowman and Littlefield.

 - Necropolitics and the Slow Violence of the Everyday: Asylum Seeker Welfare in the Postcolonial Present.
 Sociology, 54(1), 107-123.
 View this article in WRRO